Why Zirconia Crowns?

 Zirconia crowns were first introduced to dentistry in 2010.
 Before being milled into crowns, zirconia was used in dentistry for endodontic posts and dental implants.
 The bulk material is provided to the dental laboratory in the form of pressed solid blocks.
 These blocks are then milled into a 3D crown or framework using CAD/CAM production, assuring a void-free, precise-fitting restoration every time.

-There are no metals involved in the process, which allows for aesthetically pleasing crown margins with no visible dark lines or shadows.
+No metals are involved in the process, which allows for aesthetically pleasing crown margins with no visible dark lines or shadows.

 Restorative Uses of Zirconia

-Zirconia has a variety of restorative uses, including full-crown coverage, multi-unit bridges, frameworks for porcelain-fused-to-zirconia crowns and bridges, and even veneers.
+Zirconia ceramic has a variety of restorative uses, including full-crown coverage, multi-unit dental bridges, frameworks for porcelain-fused-to-zirconia crowns and bridges, and even veneers.

 MATERIAL PROPERTIES: